eclipse-wakaama/wakaama/README.md

 If `NONE` is chosen, the user of Wakaama needs to implement a custom transport layer.
 Check the available implementations for more information.

+### Platform

+- WAKAAMA_PLATFORM: Select the implementation of the platform abstraction layer, one of:
+  - POSIX: An implementation using the POSIX API.
+  - NONE: No platform abstraction layer is provided.

+If `NONE` is chosen, the user of Wakaama needs to implement a custom platform abstraction layer.
+Check the available POSIX implementation for more information.

 ## Development

 ### Dependencies and Tools